HelloWounderworld/fastapi/README.md

 11. [More about environment to define new variable temporary][11]
 12. [More about the environment variable][12]
 13. [uv, management tool to handle everything in python][13]
+14. [You can help contributing with something in this page, FastAPI.][14]

 [1]: https://fastapi.tiangolo.com/